Menu:

 - Organizational members are primarily nonprofit organizations that provide housing or services, but include some local governments, faith groups, and for-profit affordable housing vendors.
 This is the Housing Alliance’s historical membership base.
 We have a rolling membership year.
 For example, if an organization joins March 1, we invite them to renew by March 1 the following year.
 Join now!

 - We also have a county homelessness network membership structure where each organization that administers state homelessness funding is asked to contribute ½ of 1 percent of their Consolidated Homeless Grant (CHG) funds to the Housing Alliance to support statewide advocacy.
-These include county government and nonprofit entities and memberships are based on the state fiscal year (July 1 – June 30).
-Each organization that participates may designate someone to serve on our Homelessness Advisory Committee.
+These include county government and nonprofit entities and memberships are based on the state fiscal year (July 1 – June 30) Your membership ensures you have access to local government stakeholder meetings that the Housing Alliance periodically convenes.
+We also organize regular Zoom meetings to share timely updates on homelessness policy during the state legislative session.
 Contact Itzchel Bazan for recommended dues levels.

 - You can also advance the movement for housing justice by joining the Housing Alliance as an individual member.
 Join now!